 Neurodiversity (Students with Learning Differences)

-(The gatherings above are facilitated by Erica Pernell and other SHS adults of color.)
+(The gatherings above are facilitated by Erica Pernell and other SHS adults who identify with these affinities.)

 Rainbow Kids is for children of LGBT families in Grades I-VIII.
 Contact Grade I Gradehead & Lower School Diversity Liaison, Erica Rogers-Jensen.

 New Student Gathering is for new Lower School and Middle School students.
 They will meet over lunch once or twice this year.
 Students are invited to attend by Serena Gifford or Krista Demas, and they may choose to participate or not.

 Middle School GSA (Gender Sexuality Alliance): This group is for all middle school students interested in advancing inclusivity of the SHS LGBT community.
 It is not an affinity group.
 Rather, it is an alliance intended to broaden support for students and provide a safe place for all.
 Contact Paran Quigley for more information.